rajatpaliwal/rajatpaliwal/README.md

 ### Hi there,this is Rajat👋

-- 🔭  I’m currently working on doing fun things with medical imaging dataset.
+- 🔭  I'm currently intrigued by MLOps
 - 🌱  I’m currently learning to convert ML models into useful production applications.
 - 👯  I’m looking to collaborate on Computer vision, NLP , recommendation projects.
 - 💬  Ask me about ML, data science, Unity, and cricket.